Irving Mills: The Mills Music Trust

 By the end of 1963, 114 titles brought in 77 percent of the royalty income for five years.
 The total number of compositions, at the time of sale, was estimated to be in excess of 25,000, of which 1,500 were still producing royalties.
 In 1964, Mills had royalties of $1.3 million.
 The company had 20 music publishing subsidiaries as well as publishing concerns in Britain, Brazil, Canada, France, West Germany, Mexico, the Netherlands, and Spain.

-Structure

 The Mills Music Trust traded in units OTC (over-the-counter) under the symbol MMTRS.
 The trust received payments from EMI Records based on a formula that changed in 2010, when the trust passed almost all its funds to unit holders.

 Collaborations

 Mills discovered a number of songwriters, including Zez Confrey, Sammy Fain, Harry Barris, Gene Austin, Hoagy Carmichael, Jimmy McHugh, and Dorothy Fields.
 He advanced or even started the careers of Cab Calloway, Duke Ellington, Ben Pollack, Jack Teagarden, Benny Goodman, Will Hudson, and Raymond Scott.

 Mills started the studio recording group Irving Mills and his Hotsy Totsy Gang with Tommy Dorsey, Jimmy Dorsey, Joe Venuti, Eddie Lang, Arnold Brillhardt (clarinet, soprano and alto sax), Arthur Schutt, and Mannie Klein.
 Other variations of his band featured Glenn Miller, Benny Goodman, and Red Nichols (Mills gave Red Nichols the tag "and his Five Pennies.")

 In 1932, Mills founded the Rhythmakers recording group as a vehicle to record and promote jazz singer Billy Banks.
 The group was a racially integrated ensemble at a time when such groups were legally banned from public theatres, and it included several highly regarded jazz musicians, including Red Allen, Jack Bland, Pee Wee Russell, Fats Waller, Eddie Condon, and Jimmy Lord.